 The word "stars" in Job 38, in this context, is a synonym for angels.
 Both the Jamieson, Fausset, Brown and Matthew Henry commentaries confirm that "morning stars," as used in this verse, are indeed referring to angelic beings.
 Revelation 1:20 also uses the word stars to represent angels (Revelation 1:20).

 The devil, as the temporary ruler of this evil world (2Corinthians 4:3 - 4, Ephesians 2:2, 6:12), influences what we hear and see, whether it is through radio, television, the Internet or other means.
-He musical talent, which he still retains even though he has rebelled against God, is also used to help deceive humanity.
+His musical talent, which he retains even though he has rebelled against God, is also used to help deceive humanity.

 Both righteous and evil angels do have the ability to sing and make music, with varying degrees of musical (although in some cases perverted) abilities.
 This, however, begs one question.
 Should we sing songs to God?
 The Apostle Paul thought so!
 Music is an important part of worshipping God.

 . . . speaking to one another in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord (Ephesians 5:19).

 But at midnight Paul and Silas were praying and singing hymns to God, and the prisoners were listening to them (Acts 16:25).

 The book of Psalms is a book of songs or musical compositions on many diverse topics, such as worship, jubilation, praise, lament, Messianic prophecies, judgment, etc., all set to music.
 God fully desires and expects that we sing songs to him and about him.
 He desires this even though the devil has perverted his musical abilities in order to advance his own agenda.